Bin-Detective/bindetective-backend/readme.md

 - `userId` (string): Unique identifier for each user.
 - `userName` (string): Name of the user.
 - `dateOfBirth` (string): Date of birth of the user (format: YYYY-MM-DD).
+- `predictCollection` (array): Array of document IDs corresponding to the user's prediction history.

 ### Base URL : `/users`